 An abstracted figure from the Baliga Lab’s Science Advances publication depicting simulated states of core regulatory network topologies.

-of aggressive treatments resulting in high treatment failure rate and many adverse side effects.
+Every cancer patient’s disease is different.
+Yet most cancer patients receive a similar set of aggressive treatments, resulting in a high treatment failure rate and many adverse side effects.
 By deeply characterizing a patient’s risk of progression, the Baliga Lab’s SYGNAL technology helps physicians select personalized treatment plans.

 Glioblastoma on T2 MR image.
 Image credit: WikiLectures, recolored by ISB.